 Keeping it simple

-We're a new Wesleyan Methodist community being formed in Hamilton.
-Being a local Wesleyan Methodist community in Hamilton, we follow and are accountable to the Constitution and Conference of the Wesleyan Methodist Church of New Zealand.
-Check out the Constitution to read a detailed statement of belief and to see how we are governed.
+We're a Wesleyan Methodist community in Hamilton.
+Being a local Wesleyan Methodist community in Hamilton, we follow and are accountable to our own Local Church Constitution and the Constitution and Conference of the Wesleyan Methodist Church of New Zealand.

 At our heart we are a community that desires to see our lives flow from our union with God and each other.
 We believe that we are saved by grace, through faith, for good works.
 We want our response to God's grace and our openness to his Spirit to be our focus.
 We want to learn to see the ongoing activity of the Spirit throughout creation in the moments of our everyday lives and we want to connect with it.